Forensic will help to ensure the protection of your business from fraud, thefts, misuse of official duties, raiding and corruption.

-Forensic is necessary in the following cases:
+Forensic is necessary if:

-- analysis of counterparties (suppliers and buyers) with a view to verify their business reputation on the basis of data received from open sources, including from information databases and registers of dishonest suppliers;
+- analysis of counterparties (suppliers and buyers) with a view to verify their business reputation on the basis of the data received from open sources, including from information databases and registers of dishonest suppliers;

 - financial expert examination of documents;

 - verification of accounting and management accounting records, as well as of the accounting statements with a view to detecting possible fraud or theft;

 - other procedures, depending on the specifics of the company’s activity.